lancepants/notes/dynamo.rst

 Describing an average, median, and expected variance is not good enough if you want to provide a good experience to all users.
 For example, a heavy user may have a longer buy history, and therefore could have their page loads perform worse that a less preferred customer.
 To avoid this, you must calculate the costs associated with providing a higher percentile of distribution in relation to response time.
 Amazon found anything beyond 99.9% (and whatever their latency target is) to be cost prohibitive.

-    Of note: a load balancer's selection of which write coordinator to pass a request to is very important when targeting performance at a 99.9% percentile distribution.
+    Note: a load balancer's selection of which write coordinator to pass a request to is very important when targeting performance at a 99.9% percentile distribution.
 Pay some attention to it.